 During the remediation work, potential impacts on the environment from the remediation activities were carefully controlled and monitored.

-A few remaining tasks were completed this summer (2016), including finishing touches on the tailings cover, completing remediation of the final two peripheral areas, and repairing some impacts on the public highway that runs through the site.
-To reduce the risk of erosion and promote revegetation the till covers will be seeded with native plant species.
+A few remaining tasks were completed in 2016, including finishing touches on the tailings cover, completing remediation of the final two peripheral areas, and repairing some impacts on the public highway that runs through the site.
+To reduce the risk of erosion and promote revegetation the till covers was seeded with native plant species.